Radical Republican Party: Origins (1908-1930)

 The Radical Republican Party was founded on 6 January 1908 in Santander by the Lerrouxist wing of the Republican Union, which splintered in disagreement from Nicolas Salmerón's policy of alliance with Catalan regionalists.

 Initially, its structure was loose enough and its Radicalism broad enough to contain many different tendencies, notably a Radical-Socialist left wing led by Alvaro de Albornoz, a centrist wing led by Diego Martínez-Barrio and a right wing led (from 1910) by Alejandro Lerroux.
-Over time the left factions periodically splintered off to form more socially-progressive Radical parties: the Radical-Socialist Republican Party in 1928 and the Democratic Republican Party in 1934.
+Over time the left factions periodically splintered off to form more socially-progressive Radical parties such as the Radical Socialist Republican Party in 1928.
 Consequently, by the early 1930s, the original Radical Republican Party had been pushed from the left to the centre and the centre-right, preferring to make alliances with anti-socialist and nationalist parties of the liberal and religious right.
 That process (see sinistrisme) was broadly similar to the path taken in France by the antisocialist anticlericals known as the National Radicals.

 In its early years, the party was heavily anchored in Lerroux's fiefdom of Barcelona, which rendered difficult the task of creating either a social-democratic political movement or a regionally-focussed Catalanist Radical movement.

 In 1910, the Radical-Republicans first entered parliament, via an electoral bloc with socialists and other Radicals and republicans, known as the Conjunción Republicano-Socialista (Republican and Socialist coalition).
 From 1914 to 1916, it broke with the Socialists and entered legislative elections solely alongside other 'national' (non-regionalist) republicans though the electoral failure of 1916 put an end to this bloc.
 During the final decade of the Restoration, the Radical Republicans continued to possess a modest parliamentary representation, with Lerroux enjoying a certain prestige as the chief figure of Spanish republicanism.

 That came to end with Miguel Primo de Rivera's coup in 1923, and the Radical Republicans went underground.
 As an end to the dictatorship came in sight, the party began to prepare for a return to constitutional normality.
 In 1926, it initiated the Republican Alliance, an umbrella organisation of various republicans hoping to push for a republican regime once the dictatorship ended.
-The Alliance excluded the Socialist Party; in 1928, the Radical-Republicans' left wing split to found the Radical-Socialist Republican Party since it was eager to maintain close links with the socialist movement.
+The Alliance excluded the Socialist Party; in 1928, the Radical-Republicans' left wing split to found the Radical Socialist Republican Party, since it was eager to maintain close links with the socialist movement.
 The three organisations were the main participants in the Provisional Government that formed after the abdication of Alfonso XIII in April 1931.